trskop/talks/functional-programming-brno-types-as-values/types-as-values.markdown

 I would like to expand your horizons when it comes to Haskell, as a language, and also introduce you to few GHC language extensions.

+This is a shallow talk, it doesn't go in to details or too deep in to the problems, its here just to inspire you to do that your self.

 # Values, Types, and Kinds